 The extraordinary beauty of Sevilla can be found in its monuments.
 It can be also hidden in colourful courtyards, numerous squares and winding cobbled streets.
 There are plenty of small gardens, green and flowered balconies and excellent cuisine.
 Today, Sevilla is known for the largest in the world Gothic cathedral along with the city’s bell tower (Giralda).
 Together with the Alcazar palace and the Main Archives of India, in 1987, all these objects were inscribed on the UNESCO World Heritage List.

 In Sevilla, there is an airport, well communicated not only with the rest of Spain but also with the largest airports in Europe.
 You can fly directly to Madrid, Barcelona, Frankfurt, Paris, London, Brussels or Rome.
 Few large aviation companies are flying here: Lufthansa, Qatar Airways and British Airways.
 There are also small and economy price airlines, offering competitive prices: Ryanair, Vueling, Iberia.
-Seville Airport is located with a short distance from the city centre, and for a taxi ride to the city centre, pre-determined prices apply:
+Seville Airport located a short distance from the city centre, and for a taxi ride to the city centre, fixed prices are valid:

 - from Monday to Friday, between 7.00 a.m. – 9.00 p.m. – 22,2 Euro